Gary Indiana (writer): Writing

 Indiana wrote, directed, and acted in a dozen plays, mostly during the early 1980s.
 He performed in small New York City venues like Mudd Club, Club 57, the Performing Garage and the backyard of Bill Rice's East 3rd Street studio.
 Earlier plays included Alligator Girls Go to College (1979); Curse of the Dog People (1980); A Coupla White Faggots Sitting Around Talking (1980), which was filmed by Michel Auder in 1981; The Roman Polanski Story (1981); Phantoms of Louisiana (1981), and Roy Cohn/Jack Smith (1992), written with Jack Smith for performance artist Ron Vawter.
 The latter was filmed in 1994 by Jill Godmilow.

 In the early 1980s, Indiana contributed essays on mid-century art to Artforum and Art in America, which led to a position as the Village Voice's Art Critic from 1985 to 1988.
-A collection of Indiana's nonfiction writing, Let It Bleed: Essays, 1985–1995, was published in 1996.
+Despite the success of his columnist stint, which supplied him with material he would soon repurpose in his first novel, Horse Crazy, Indiana wrote in his 2015 memoir that his prolific mid-80s output amounted to “a bunch of yellowing newspaper columns I never republished and haven’t cared about for a second since writing them a quarter century ago.”
+In 2018, Bruce Hainley convinced Indiana to allow Semiotext(e) to republish the columns in a collection called Vile Days.
+Some of the columns also appeared in an earlier collection of Indiana's later nonfiction writing, Let It Bleed: Essays, 1985–1995, published in 1996.

+Indiana's first three novels were set in New York City during the AIDS crisis.
+In the mid-1990s, he turned his attention to the city of Los Angeles, where he lived off and on throughout his life.
+He called Resentment "a love letter to LA," with its "strange noctural life" and "the feeling of apocalypse just over the horizon."

 A later play, Mrs. Watson's Missing Parts, was staged in May 2013 at Participant Inc. It drastically alters a 1922 Grand Guignol theatrical adaptation of Octave Mirbeau's novel The Torture Garden by replacing all dialogue with an "almost incomprehensible" obscenity-laden libidinal glossolalia.

-In 2023, two of Indiana's books were reprinted, amid what could be considered a modern reappraisal of his work.
-His 1994 novel Rent Boy was reissued by McNally Jackson, under their McNally Editions imprint, and Semiotext(e) reissued his 2003 novel Do Everything in the Dark.